-- 2. On the deployer machine, open a text editor and edit the ~/autoid-config/vars.yml file to configure specific settings for your deployment: - Domain and Target Environment.
+- 2. On the deployer machine, open a text editor and edit the ~/autoid-config/vars.yml file to configure specific settings for your deployment: - Al Product.
+Do not change this property.

+Domain and Target Environment.
 Set the domain name and target environment specific to your deployment by editing the /autoidconfig/vars.xml file.
 By default, the domain name is set to forgerock.com and the target environment is set to autoid.
-The default

-Autonomous Identity URL will be: https://autoid-ui.forgerock.com .
+The default Autonomous Identity URL will be: https://autoid-ui.forgerock.com.
 For this example, we use the default values.